yyhz76/Face-mask-detector-using-YOLO-v3-and-v4/video_demo.md

 For video demos, check the following links:

-face mask detector by YOLOv3:
+Face mask detector by YOLOv3:

 https://youtu.be/-JZL3NsDUgE

 https://youtu.be/jkLQ3H7Q478

-face mask detector by YOLOv4:
+Face mask detector by YOLOv4: